 Homeopathic treatment of Gout

-- Homeopathic medicines have a long history for treating and curing gout.
+- Homeopathic medicines have a long history of treating and curing gout.

 - Apart from giving relief in swelling and pain the medicines aid in the digestion of the proteins, which cause the uric acid build-up thus nipping the bud before the complaint becomes chronic and recurring in nature.

-- Homoeopathic medicines can be a big boon for all those who suffer from high uric acid.
-These medicines work by reducing the uric acid’s overproduction by the body and accelerating the removal of this waste product from through the kidneys.
+- Homeopathic medicines can be a big boon for all those who suffer from high uric acid.
+These medicines work by reducing uric acid’s overproduction by the body and accelerating the removal of this waste product from the kidneys.

 - Berberis Vulgaris is the sure shot indicated medicine when gout is associated with kidney stones.

 - Once under the wings of Homeopathy, the patient is free from relapses in case of Gout and High Uric acid diathesis especially if he or she takes care and precaution and brings a change in the diet and lifestyle.